llambiel/letsecureme/post.md

     add_header Strict-Transport-Security "max-age=31557600; includeSubDomains";

-Here we add a HTTP header instructing the client browser to force a HTTPS connection to our domain and __all our Subdomains for 1 year__. __Warning__ be careful here before applying it in production, you must ensure first that all your subdomains are being secured as well.
+Here we add a HTTP header instructing the client browser to force a HTTPS connection to our domain and all our Subdomains for 1 year. __Warning__ be careful here before applying it in production, you must ensure first that __all your subdomains (if any) are being secured as well__.

 Let's re-test again our setup with [Qualys SSL](https://www.ssllabs.com/ssltest/):